 If you are replacing a front or back door in Dublin, Kildare or Wicklow, you have two real choices in 2026: uPVC or composite.
 Every other option (timber, aluminium, steel) is either much pricier, much higher maintenance, or both.
 This page is the straight answer from a family-run installer with 23 years on the ground in Ireland and 5,247 doors fitted: which one wins, when, and why — backed by real Irish pricing, real U-values, and the SEAI grant numbers as they actually apply in 2026.

-Short answer up front: for a front door, choose composite — it is more secure, more thermally efficient, lasts 35+ years, and the SEAI grant covers up to €1,800 of the cost.
+Short answer up front: for a front door, choose composite — it is more secure, more thermally efficient, lasts 35+ years, and the SEAI grant covers up to €800 per door.
 For a back door, side door, or rental property, uPVC is genuinely good value at roughly half the price.
+Browse our full front doors Dublin range for fitted prices, colours and lead times.
 Now here is the detail you need before you commit either way.

 Side-by-Side Comparison Table